After Wisdom Tooth Removal

 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

-- Place ice packs to the sides of your face where surgery was performed.
+- Place ice pack to the side of your face where surgery was performed.
 Apply 20 minutes on then 20 minutes off for the rest of the day.

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by contracting bleeding vessels.
 To minimize further bleeding, do not become excited, sit upright, and avoid exercise.
 If bleeding does not subside, contact the office for further instructions.

 Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
-However, the swelling may be minimized by the immediate use of ice packs.
-Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
-The ice packs should be left on for 20 minutes (then off for 20 minutes) while you are awake.
-After 36 hours, ice has no beneficial effect.
+However, the swelling may be minimized by the immediate use of the ice pack, which should be applied to the side of the face where surgery was performed.
+The ice pack should be left on for 20 minutes (then off for 20 minutes) while you are awake.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
-This is a normal reaction to surgery.
-Thirty-six hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.
+This is a normal reaction to surgery.24 hours hours following surgery, the application of heat to the sides of the face is beneficial in reducing the size of the swelling.

 For moderate pain take Ibuprofen, (Motrin or Advil) two 200 mg tablets may be taken every 3-4 hours.